Have you recently shifted to working remotely? Has it been a smooth process, or more of a bumpy ride?

 Keeping these meetings to a minimum in terms of number of participants and length – for example to unblock a decision – is therefore key.

-Instead, the consensus building and discussion itself benefits from an async medium like a Google Doc, or Wiki page; people can give their undivided attention when they choose to read a document, unlike being easily distracted on a call where everyone is fighting for their chance to speak.
+Instead, the consensus building and discussion itself benefits from an async medium like a Google Doc, or Wiki page; people can give their undivided attention when they choose to read and comment on a document, unlike being easily distracted on a call where everyone is fighting for their chance to speak.

 "Face-to-Face time” is best then for small group hangouts, meetings between team members, 1-on-1 meetings with managers, in optional all-hands meetings or simply by having casual lunch or after-work calls between co-workers.